-Turkey’s Erdogan recounts night of coup, mulls death penalty
+Turkey’s Erdogan recounts coup, mulls death penalty

 Ankara, Turkey — Turkish President Recep Tayyip Erdogan made a series of televised appearances overnight in which he disclosed dramatic details of his survival on the night of a failed coup and raised the specter of reintroducing the death penalty to punish conspirators.